home battery backup

 4. Less Than Ideal Warranties

-Warranties may also guarantee that the battery may hold a certain percent of its original capacity.
-For example, LG guarantees their batteries will hold at least 60% of its original capacity by the end of 10 years.
+Warranties may also guarantee that the battery may hold a certain percentage of its original capacity.
+For example, LG guarantees its batteries will hold at least 60% of its original capacity by the end of 10 years.

-Bottom line, if something goes wrong with your battery and/or it takes a big efficiency hit, it’s up in the air as to whether it will be covered under warranty or not.
+Bottom line is if something goes wrong with your battery and/or it takes a big efficiency hit, it’s up in the air as to whether it will be covered under warranty or not.

 When Getting a Home Battery May Make Sense